christopherkindl/web-scraper-template/README.md

 ![alt text](https://github.com/christopherkindl/web-scraper-template/blob/main/00_images/framework.png)

+Whenever I am confronted with a scraping task of this nature, I approach it by the following steps:

 **1. How to get one data point for one feature?**
 (e.g. get the price tag from the first ad)